secureailabs/Engineering/Milestone3/orchestrator_scripts/KPMG/README.md

 ### Conclusions

-Our SimFL learning model was able to successfully train in the distributed learning environment and exceed the performance of the baseline.
-The extent to which this was exceeded is low but consistent with centralised learning.
+The SimFL learning model was able to successfully train in the distributed environment and exceed the performance of the baseline.
+The extent to which this was exceeded is low but consistent with centralizeded learning in the ocntext of this data.
 The federated learning model was more performant than GFR but less performant when predicting upon SCL.
 However, this is likely due to poor predictive power of GFR.
 It is unclear to us at this time whether the datasets contain enough information to effectively predict customer churn.

 #### Proposed Goals for Iteration 2